gsbdarc/intro_to_yens_2024/docs/1_shell_self_assessment.md

 1. Which command lists all files, including hidden ones, in the current directory?
 2. Which command redirects the output of echo "Hello" into a file called `hello.txt`, overwriting its content?
 3. Which command renames the file `hello.txt` to `greeting.txt`?
-4. How do you append the text "End of quiz" to the `answers.txt` file?
+4. In one line, what is the command to see how many "disallow" statements are in the [https://www.gsb.stanford.edu/robots.txt](https://www.gsb.stanford.edu/robots.txt) file?
-5. In one line, what is the command to see how many "disallow" statements are in the [https://www.gsb.stanford.edu/robots.txt](https://www.gsb.stanford.edu/robots.txt) file?
+5. Finally, write the answer to how many "disallow" statements are in the [https://www.gsb.stanford.edu/robots.txt](https://www.gsb.stanford.edu/robots.txt) file.
-6. Finally, write the answer to how many "disallow" statements are in the [https://www.gsb.stanford.edu/robots.txt](https://www.gsb.stanford.edu/robots.txt) file.
+6. Append the text "End of quiz" to the `answers.txt` file.

 After you are done with the quiz, print the content of the `answers.txt` to the screen and put a sticky note on your laptop so that the instructors can check your answers.